Last updated: July 2023

 We take data protection very seriously and understand the importance of protecting your privacy and Personal Information.
-‘Personal Information’ is information that identifies you as an individual such as your name, date of birth, email address, CV and IP address.
+‘Personal Information’ or personal data is information that identifies you as an individual such as your name, date of birth, email address, CV and IP address.

 How do we collect information from you?

-Please do not submit such Personal Information to us if you do not wish us to collect it.
+Please do not submit such Personal Information to us if you do not wish us to process it.

 Personal Information we collect about you may include the following

-- Information enabling us to provide recruitment services: location, whether or not you hold a driving licence.
+Information enabling us to provide recruitment services: including, location, whether or not you hold a driving licence, CV and career details.

-- Publicly available information in relation to professional history: educational background, employment history, skills and experience, professional licenses and affiliations, educational and professional qualifications.
+Publicly available information or information you provide to us in relation to professional history: educational background, employment history, skills and experience, professional licenses and affiliations, educational and professional qualifications.

 What legal basis do we rely on to process your Personal Information?

-AWS Recruitment Ltd processes your data with your consent.
+AWS Recruitment Ltd processes your Personal Information with your consent.
 For example, we rely on consent when you register with AWS Recruitment Ltd or when you send us your CV.
 You have the right to withdraw consent at any time.
-Where consent is the only legal basis for processing, we will cease to process data after consent is withdrawn.
+Where consent is the only legal basis for processing, we will cease to process Personal Information after consent is withdrawn.